kwishaka/employee_management_system/README.md

 The system consists of the following database tables:

 - users
-- applicants
-- employees
+- applications
-- departments
+- position
 ## Database

-The application uses MySQL as its relational database management system.
+The application uses postgresql as its relational database management system.

 ### Database Concepts Demonstrated